flashingstars/alx-interview/README.md

 # Folder description

-- This is a folder containing the pascal triangle interview type question.
+- This is a folder containing interview type questions.